The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 If enabled, the default setting for notifying students when grades are released will be set in the assignment grading interface.
 This can be changed manually during grading.
 For more information, see Advanced Grading Workflow and Allocation for Moodle Assignments.

 Choose Simple direct grading, Rubric or Grading guide to grade the assignment.
-See Grade with Rubrics in Moodle, or Grading Guide (at Moodle.org) to learn about using these grading methods.
+See Grade with Rubrics or Grading Guides in Moodle, to learn about using the Advanced grading methods.

 Select a Category in your gradebook under which you would like the assignment grade to be placed.
 See Create Grade Categories in Moodle for instructions on how to create a category in your gradebook.